 Studio—6 hours.
 Prerequisite: course 101.
 Advanced painting using the human figure as subject.
 Pass1 restricted Art Studio majors.
 May be repeated for credit one time.
 GE credit: ArtHum | AH, VL.— Werfel

 Studio – 6 hours.
-Prerequisite: course 12 or Cinema & Technocultural Studies 20 and one drawing course.
+Prerequisite: course 12 or Cinema & Technocultural Studies 20.
 Exploration of animation.
 Relationship between drawing, digital stills, and multiple images.
 Animation using traditional drawing techniques, collage, and digital processes.

 Studio – 6 hours.
 Prerequisite: course 5.
 Individualized explorations through multiple projects in a variety of sculpture media and techniques.
 Builds upon technical skills and concepts covered in course 5.